Common Questions About Ozone Machines & Odor Elimination

 Ozone (O3) is a highly charged form of the oxygen (O2) that we breathe.
-Nature has been producing ozone for millions of years.
-At ground level, O3 and also acts as a natural sanitizer to keep the air smelling fresh and clean.
+Outdoors, ozone has been produced for millions of years.
+At ground level, O3 acts as an oxidizer to keep the air smelling fresh.
 In the upper atmosphere, ozone acts as a protective layer that partially shields the earth from the sun's UV rays.
 Life on earth as we know it could not exist without O3.
 This third oxygen atom is loosely attached, unstable and seeks out pollutants.
-It will then release and oxidize the pollutant on contact.
+It will then release and oxidize them on contact.

 How does the OdorFree Generator Create Ozone?

 The OdorFree generators utilize electricity to create a corona discharge which duplicates the effect of lightning.
 This technology employs a special transformer that sends a current to the stainless steel screen on the ceramic plate.
 As a result, the O2 molecule is split, which then combines with other O2 molecules to create the O3 molecule, or ozone.

 Ozone is very effective because it will circulate throughout an area and eliminate odors at their source.
 It actually oxidizes odors as it encounters them, whether they are in the air or on surfaces.
 These include odors from tobacco smoke, food and beverages, body sweat, animals and pets, garbage, remodeling and many more odor producing substances.
 It will also follow the same path that the odors took into soft fabrics and oxidize them on contact.
 Unlike deodorizers, it does not leave a smell or residue in the facility, which some people find objectionable.
 The treated area becomes free of odors.

 How Much Ozone Is Needed to Eliminate Odors in a Particular Area?